caseyli/listy/README.md

 * :css_class - The class that is applied to the resulting ul list element
 * :empty_message - The message that is displayed if the collection is empty
 * :show_more - If set to true, the list will display only the first 10 elements, and hide the rest and create a "Show More" link.
-Be sure to have `//= require listy` in your application.js for the "Show More" link to work.
+Show more functionality requires JQuery and list.js - please read above.
 * :show_more_limit - If you want more that the first 10 elements to show when show_more is set to true, then specify that limit here.

 Examples